-For carcinoid tumors, targeted therapies under investigation in clinical trials include drugs that interfere with new blood vessel formation or with specific survival pathways of cancer cells.
-Learn more in the Latest Research section.
+For carcinoid tumors, targeted therapies being researched in clinical trials include drugs that interfere with new blood vessel formation or with specific survival pathways of cancer cells.
+Research continues on these and other approaches.
 Talk with your doctor about possible side effects for a specific medication and how they can be managed.

 Getting care for symptoms and side effects

 Cancer and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.